mobizt/FirebaseClient/resources/docs/realtime_database.md

     `shallow`, the option (boolean) for shallowing (truncating) the JSON object data into true while JSON primitive values (string, number and boolean) will not shallow.

-    This option cannot be mixed with any other options.

-    `silent`, the option (boolean) to mute the return reponse payload.
-    `classicRequest`, the option (boolean) to use HTTP POST for PUT (set) and DELETE (remove).
     `Filter`, the options for complex data filtering which included the properties i.e., orderBy, startAt, endAt,`limitToFirst`, limitToLast, and equalTo.

     ### Example